Where To Make A Mala in Malaysia

-Making a Mala takes time, and usually we do not do on-the-spot orders.
-When you walk into our shop, you can choose the type of Mala you want to make, and it will take from two to four days, and depending on our other custom orders.
+Making a Mala takes time, and usually, we do not do on-the-spot orders.
+When you walk into our shop, you can choose the type of Mala you want to make, and it will take anywhere from one to two weeks, and depending on our other custom orders.

 A lot of work goes into making a Mala where most people are unaware of.
 There is also the factor or having positive energy when making the Mala for someone.

 Can I Bring My Own Mala Beads To Make?

 Yes, you can.
 We have had customers that bring their own Rudraksha or other beads to make their Mala with us.
 All you need to do is bring the number of beads that you want to make.
 It can be 108, 54 and so on.

 If you require a Guru Bead or Rudraksha, they may be available for sale in our shop.
 This means you can choose the type and size you prefer to be added to your Mala.

 For this, it will also take one to two weeks to custom order due to our schedule.
 If you are not comfortable leaving your beads here, then we apologise as you will need to find someone else to do it for you.